ethan-dsouza-dev/CPSC-210-Finance-App/README.md

 #### “Stretch Goals: Not Implemented Yet”
 - As a user, I want to be able to add a new category if it does not exist.
 - As a user, I want to be able to see the category that I spend the most on.

-Transaction as an interface.
-Then FoodCategory would implement that interface.
-Implement the first User Story because that is a requirement for phase 1.